 For fulfilling the Kirschstein-NRSA service payback obligation, the following definitions apply:

 • Research.
 Research is defined as an activity that involves designing experiments, developing protocols, and collecting and interpreting data.
 In addition, review of original research or administration of original research that includes providing scientific direction and guidance to research may be acceptable if a doctoral degree and relevant research experience is required for individuals filling such positions.
-Such research can be conducted in an academic, government, commercial, or other environment in either a foreign or domestic setting.
+Such research can be conducted in an academic, government, for-profit, or other environment in either a foreign or domestic setting.
 In addition, when consistent with the cumulative amount, type, and frequency of research or research training experiences, functions that involve analytic or other technical activities conducted in direct support of research, as defined above, will also satisfy the service payback obligation.

 • Teaching.
 Teaching is an instructional activity that takes place in an organized educational or other instructional environment.
 Activities classified as teaching are generally carried out in a formal didactic setting, but other activities will be considered if they are consistent with the certifying institution's policy on the definition of teaching responsibilities.
 Such teaching can be conducted at universities, professional schools, research institutes, teaching hospitals, primary schools, secondary schools, or colleges.
 When calculating hours of teaching per week, it is permissible to include 3 hours of preparation time for each hour of direct instruction.
 Acceptable teaching activities must have a biomedical or health-related relevance.